pierrickbourrat/EvolvingIndividuality/content/authors/Guilhem Doulcier/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-#  - Speakers
+  - Speakers
-  - Organisers
+ # - Organisers
-  - Committee
+ # - Committee
 ---

 <h2 style="color: #050505; text-align: left;">Ecological scaffolding of collective-level properties and the Goldilocks zone of ETIs</h2>